Some combinatorial properties of semiselective ideals: Every semiselective coideal contains a selective ultrafilter

-so $A\cap N$ codes a name for a semiselective coideal, namely, $\dot{\mathcal H}\cap N$.
-Additionally, the collection $C= \{ M_\alpha \cap \omega_2 : \alpha<\omega_2\}$ is a closed unbounded subset of $\omega_2$. \\
+so $A\cap N$ codes a $\mathbb P_{N\cap \omega_2}$--name for a semiselective coideal, namely $\dot{\mathcal H}\cap N$.
+Additionally, the collection $C= \{ M_\alpha \cap \omega_2 : \alpha<\omega_2\}$ is a closed unbounded subset of $\omega_2$.

 Let $\alpha\in S\cap C$, then $A\cap \alpha=A_\alpha$ and $A\cap \alpha$ codes a name for a semiselective coideal, and this name is $\dot{\mathcal H}$ restricted to some ordinal of the form $\omega_2\cap M_\beta$.
 At stage $\alpha$ of the iteration, $\dot{\mathbb Q}_\alpha$ is this name, and we forced with it adding a selective ultrafilter contained in $\mathcal H\cap V[G_\alpha]$.
 By Corollary \ref{corollary}, this selective ultrafilter remains a selective ultrafilter until the end of the iteration; therefore, in $V[G]$ it is a selective ultrafilter contained in $\mathcal H$.
-We have thus completed a proof of Theorem \ref{semiselcontainsselultra}. \end{proof}\
+We have thus completed a proof of Theorem \ref{semiselcontainsselultra}. \end{proof}

-As a final comment we mention that the following two questions about semiselective ideals containing selective ultrafilters remain open:
+As a final comment, we mention that the following two questions about semiselective ideals containing selective ultrafilters remain open:

-\begin{question} Can the hypothesis $\neg \mathrm{SH}$ be eliminated in Theorem \ref{seminoselultra}?
+\begin{question} Can the hypothesis $\neg \mathrm{SH}$ be eliminated in Theorem \ref{coro_seminoselultra}?
 In other words, does $\mathrm{CH}$ imply that there are semiselective coideals that do not contain a selective ultrafilter? \end{question}

-\begin{question} In the iteration used to prove Theorem \ref{semiselcontainsselultra}, although the iterands add no new reals, in the final model the continuum hypothesis does not hold, so the following question arises: Is it consistent with $\mathrm{CH}$ that every semiselective coideal contains a selective ultrafilter? \end{question}
+\begin{question} In the iteration used to prove Theorem \ref{semiselcontainsselultra}, although the iterands at stages of uncountable cofinality add no new reals, in the final model the continuum hypothesis does not hold, so the following question arises: Is it consistent with $\mathrm{CH}$ that every semiselective coideal contains a selective ultrafilter? \end{question}